BarbyKelly/quizproject/README.md

 - On a smaller screen, developer would have liked to have container in a lower right position, so cornflower would remain more visible. am I responsive test showed the flower covered by the quiz container, while lighthouse testing shows the flower and container box how the developer wanted them to fit together

+- There's no option to choose Quiz Level straight from Guidelines Menu, instead user needs to click to exit that menu, and then click on 'Choose quiz level' menu.

+- When guiding user to click on 'x' to close Guidelines menu, user might use the 'x' to close the website.
+Important to make sign clear, and ideally user can just go straight to   Quiz levels, without having to close Guidelines menu.
+Or to add a rotate-left icon, to return to main menu.
+Or burger menu, to return to main menu.

+- 'Close modal' * is clickable on all screen sizes, yet on a smallest screen size, it doesn't change when hovering over it, and hovering isn't working for Main menu buttons on a smallest screen

 [Back to top](#contents)